Logicalis Announces Significant Progress Towards Sustainability Targets

 Global technology Service Provider achieved a 27% reduction in scope 1 emissions in FY24 and a 17% reduction in scope 2 (market-based) emissions

-Logicalis switched 11 operations to renewable energy in FY24, and is on track to switch to renewable energy across all global operations by 2030

-Investments were also made in global community projects and employee training as part of its Responsible Business strategy

-LONDON, Sept.
-12, 2024 /PRNewswire/ -- Logicalis, a global Technology service provider, has announced significant progress towards its sustainability targets in the Logicalis Responsible Business Report 2024.
+US, the leading Technology service provider, today announced significant progress towards its sustainability targets in its Responsible Business Report 2024 .
 The business reported a 27% reduction in scope 1 emissions since FY22, while market-based scope 2 emissions were reduced by 17%.

+The latest report comes after Logicalis net-zero emissions targets were approved by the Science Based Targets initiative (SBTi)

-Our lifecycle services across cloud, connectivity, collaboration and security are designed to help optimise operations, reduce risk and empower employees.
+Our lifecycle services across cloud, connectivity, collaboration and security are designed to help optimize operations, reduce risk and empower employees.

 As a global technology service provider, we deliver next-generation digital managed services, to provide our clients with real-time visibility and actionable insights across the performance of their digital ecosystem including; availability, user experience, security, economic performance and sustainability.

-Our 7000+ 'Architects of Change' are based in 30 territories around the globe, helping our 10,000+ clients across a range of industry sectors create sustainable outcomes through technology.
+Our 7000+ 'Architects of Change' are based in 27 countries around the globe, helping our 10,000+ clients across a range of industry sectors, create sustainable outcomes through technology.

-Logicalis has annualised revenues of $1.8 billion, from operations in Europe, North America, Latin America, Asia Pacific, and Africa.
+Logicalis has annualized revenues of $1.7 billion, from operations in Europe, North America, Latin America, Asia Pacific, and Africa.

 SOURCE Logicalis